fujaba/fulibScenarios/src/test/scenarios/studyRight/initScenario.md

 # Scenario for the init method.

-There is StudyRight.
+There is the StudyRight.

 We call init on StudyRight.

-Init creates a Student with name Carli and with uni StudyRight and with credits 0 and with motivation 65.
+Init creates a Student with name Carli and with credits 0 and with motivation 65.

 Init creates a Room with topic math and with 23 credits